-Chiropractic care is excellent for increasing hip joint mobility.
-The primary treatment that a chiropractor uses is joint manipulation, also called a chiropractic adjustment.
-Lack of hip mobility will have a joint component to it, in other words, part of the problem is that the joint is not moving through its complete range of motion.
-There are a few reasons for this.
+With hip joint immobility, part of the problem is that the joint is not able to move through its complete and normal range of motion.
+There are a few reasons for this:

-- You may have bony build up, like spurs, around your hip socket.
-These changes are progressive as well and mostly result from a combination of your genetics, long-term lifestyle choices like diet and activity, and previous trauma to the hips.
+- You may have bone build up, like bone spurs (called osteophytes) or bone thickening (called sclerosis), around your hip joint.
+These changes are progressive and together referred to as degenerative osteoarthritis.
+They result from a combination of your genetics, long-term lifestyle choices like diet and activity, and previous injuries or trauma to the hip.

 The good news is that no matter which of these is affected you, you may still get some benefit from joint manipulation.
 Chiropractors can manipulate the joint and allow it to move better, and usually with less discomfort.
 If it’s severe, we may take an x-ray to evaluate, and refer you to an orthopedic clinic for comanagement.

-Chiropractic care for flexibility of the hip is the other component that you need to address.
-This is usually the biggest hurdle for people.
-They just don’t spend time working on their hip flexibility with stretches, exercises, and soft tissue work.
-It’s enjoyable to push yourself when your workout, but not as fun to stretch, roll, and invest time in your flexibility.
-If you’re lifting weights, running, doing CrossFit, or just exercising, in general, you’re going to lose hip flexibility if you don’t invest in it.
-There are a couple reasons for poor hip flexibility.
+Ultimately you need to spend time working on your hip with stretches, exercises, and therapy.
+Many of us find it’s enjoyable to push ourselves when we workout, but not as fun to stretch, roll, and invest time in our shortcomings.
+If you’re lifting weights, running, doing Brazilian Jiu Jitsu, CrossFitting, or really exercising at all, you may lose hip mobility if you don’t invest time into it.
+Here are a few ways your chiropractor may be able to help:

 Hip mobility issues often come with pain.
-If you’re having hip pain, you need to get it looked at.
-Our Cary chiropractors see hip pain and mobility issues on a daily basis so they’re a great resource to diagnose your hip issues, as well as formulate a plan of attack to improve pain, mobility, and flexibility.
-We use joint manipulation, exercise prescriptions, Graston Technique, and dry needling to address hip discomfort and get you back to being active and pain-free as soon as possible.
-If you have questions about how our Cary chiropractic center can help, feel free to give us a call and ask our local chiropractors if they can help.
+If you’re having hip pain, I’d advise you to see a chiropractor to address it.
+Our chiropractors see hip mobility issues and hip pain on a daily basis.
+They’re a great resource to diagnose your hip issues, as well as formulate a plan of attack to improve hip mobility and reduce pain.
+Our goals are to get you back to being active and pain-free as soon as possible while showing you how to avoid future episodes.